kubernetes/kubernetes/examples/storage/cassandra/README.md

 cassandra   3         3         13s
 ```

 Next watch the Cassandra pods deploy, one after another.
-The Pet Set resource
+The StatefulSet resource
 deploys pods in a number fashion: 1, 2, 3, etc.  If you execute the following
 command before the pods deploy you are able to see the ordered creation.